johncalvinweaver/Murrow/README.md

-# Murrow
+# Murrow MVP

-The All-AI News Bureau for Humans and AI outputs
+This is the initial commit for the Murrow MVP project that includes CLI, API, provenance, documentation, tests, CI, and Docker support.